sebgod/filegrowth/Readme.md

   * [FileGrowthService.File](FileGrowthService.File)
     Is used by the CSV read/write implementation to open and save files.
   * [FileGrowthService.Tests](FileGrowthService.Tests)
-    Unit testing based on [NUnit](https://github.com/nunit/docs/wiki/NUnit-Documentation) and [Moq](https://github.com/moq/moq4/wiki/Quickstart) with :100: coverage of all
+    Unit testing based on [NUnit](https://github.com/nunit/docs/wiki/NUnit-Documentation) and [Moq](https://github.com/moq/moq4/wiki/Quickstart) with :100:% coverage of all
     DI interfaces in [FileGrowthService.Abstractions](FileGrowthService.Abstractions) and the corresponding implementations.

+## Build instructions

+Either use [Visual Studio Code](https://code.visualstudio.com/) and open the project at the project root, or [Visual Studio 2017 15.8](https://visualstudio.microsoft.com/vs/) to open the [solution file](FileGrowth.sln).
+Command line building is also supported by running [build.cmd](build.cmd).
+Additional commands supplied are [run.cmd](run.cmd), which runs the [FileGrowthConsoleApp](FileGrowthConsoleApp), [clean.cmd](clean.cmd), which deletes all generated CSV files and build artifacts, and [test.cmd](test.cmd) which runs the NUnit test suite.